gardening tips grow a garden that pairs with wine

 grow a wine lover's garden with fresh fruits and vegetables

-Make refreshing salads with cucumbers or crush cucumbers into garden-fresh cocktails.
-I love to top off these drinks with sparkling white wines.
+• Make refreshing salads with cucumbers or crush cucumbers into garden-fresh cocktails, kinda like I did with this basil cucumber gimlet.
+I love topping off these drinks with sparkling white wines like Prosecco or Moscato.

 Which wines pair well with my green garden-fresh vegetables?